Best Data Extraction Tools

 Quick definition of data extraction…

 It’s a process that involves the extraction of meaningful information from multiple sources, including web pages, Excel spreadsheet, fax, email, PDFs, documents, scanned images, etc. These sources can be unstructured, semi-structured, or structured.

 A structured source includes data in a form or schema.
 For example, a table with rows and columns.
 An unstructured source is a bit more… unstructured.
 Web page, image, handwriting.
 It doesn’t conform and it can be a pain to extract the data.

 Businesses extract data for various reasons.
 Business intelligence, data replication, data migration, and more.
 Automated data extraction, powered by artificial intelligence and machine learning, kicks off the ETL process.
 Extract.
 Transform.
 Load.

 A data extraction tool helps prepare the data for analysis.
-To identify real-time insights and drive intelligent document processing – IDP.
+To identify real-time insights and drive AI document processing.

 Types of data structures